maksuco/LangJson/README.md

 ## Usage
 Now just visit yourprojectname/langjson

-make sure your login with the user id you define in the config file
+For security make sure your login with the user id you define in the config file